Algajola

-Algajola is a commune in the Haute-Corse department of France on the island of Corsica.
+Algajola (Corsican: Algaghjola) is a commune in the Haute-Corse department of France on the island of Corsica.

-The inhabitants of the commune are known as Algajolais or Algajolaises

 Geography

 Algajola is a commune on the Balagne coast between Calvi, 12 km to the west, and Ile Rousse, 10 km to the East.
 It is one of 19 communes in the Canton of Belgodère and not to those of Calvi or Ile Rousse as its location would suggest.
 It is part of the arrondissement of Calvi.

 Relief

 The commune occupies a small area of 172 hectares on the coast bisected by small hills oriented north-south, the highest is a "saddle" straddling Algajola and Aregno which rises to 288m.
 To the west of the hills, Tebina is a flat area and Cocani covers the hillsides down to the resort.
 On both sides of the hills their slopes were once covered with maquis then were turned into terraces to cultivate strips of land.
 For a long time the maquis here consisted mainly of cistus and mastic, oaks and some wild olive trees which reestablished themselves on the abandoned terraces.

 One small stream, unnamed on maps, rises in the commune at Tepina and empties into the port of San Damiano.